 In 1399 John of Gaunt died.
 Richard confiscated Gaunt’s lands and gave them to his friends.
 John of Gaunt’s son and heir, Henry Bolingbroke, determined to recover his inheritance.
 He invaded England, defeated Richard and took the throne for himself as Henry IV.
 Richard was imprisoned in Pontefract castle where he died, probably of starvation.

 Henry IV ruled the country without incident until he died in 1413.
-His son, Henry succeeded to the throne without incident.
+His son, Henry succeeded to the throne without opposition.
 Henry V was a popular, strong king and ruled without problem.
 Unfortunately he died unexpectedly in 1422 and his son, Henry was just nine months old.
 Henry V’s brothers acted as regents for the infant King Henry VI.

 Henry VI’s mental instability